Derek Jakeway

-Sir Francis Derek Jakeway (6 June 1915 – 6 November 1993) was a British colonial administrator, who was a key figure in shaping Fiji's post-colonial political landscape, used his academic background and diplomatic skill to challenge traditional systems, advocating for a more inclusive and democratic approach to governance.
+Francis Derek Jakeway KCMG OBE (6 June 1915 – 6 November 1993) was a British colonial administrator, who was a key figure in shaping Fiji's post-colonial political landscape, used his academic background and diplomatic skill to challenge traditional systems, advocating for a more inclusive and democratic approach to governance.

 Early life and education

 Francis Derek Jakeway, born on 6 June 1915, was educated at Hele's School in Exeter before attending Exeter College, Oxford.

 Career

+Colonial Nigeria

 Jakeway's career in the Colonial Administrative Service began in Nigeria in 1937, where he served for 17 years, with postings to Seychelles and the Colonial Office (CO).
 In 1954, he was appointed chief secretary of British Guiana in 1959.

-Following Sarawak's union with Malaysia, he took over as Sarawak's chief secretary in April 1959.
+Crown Colony of Sarawak

+Prior to Sarawak's union with Malaysia, he served as Sarawak's chief secretary beginning in April 1959.
+As Chief Secretary of the Crown Colony of Sarawak, he oversaw the final years of British colonial rule and merger into the Federation of Malaysia.
+As an experienced colonial administrator, he was a central figure in the Sarawak Civil Service.
+Acting as acting Governor in September 1959, Jakeway formalised a treaty with the Sultan of Brunei, officially ending a ten year administrative association between the two territories.

+Governor of Fiji

 His influence continued to grow as he became Governor and Commander-in-Chief of Fiji in 1964.
 There, he led Fiji's journey toward independence, implementing localised governance and civil service reforms, and establishing a multiracial government framework.
 On 23 April 1964, Governor Jakeway officially opened the Derrick Technical Institute in Suva, honouring Ronald Albert Derrick, Fiji's first technical education supervisor, historian, and author.

 Governor Jakeway and A. D. Patel clashed over key constitutional issues during Eirene White’s visit to Fiji.
 Eirene White gathered various viewpoints on matters like Muslim separate representation, Fijian political leadership, and the idea of restoring Fiji to the Fijians, a stance supported by some nationalists.
 Patel, concerned about Fijian autonomy, criticized the colonial government and advocated for political unity, especially regarding the common roll.
 Tensions with Jakeway, exacerbated by his Australian speech, further strained the discussions.

 The talks collapsed over the issue of the common roll, with Patel withdrawing after the Fiji Times misrepresented his views.
 This fueled further division between Fijian and European politicians, worsened Patel's relationship with Jakeway, and reduced the likelihood of a successful outcome in London.
 Meanwhile, in the early 1960s, concerns about land ownership in Fiji were heightened.
 While Fijians feared losing land to Indo-Fijians, Indo-Fijian politicians focused on land lease terms.
 Jakeway supported legislation that would strengthen tenants' rights, but while seen as a step forward, it created resentment among Fijians.
 The CO hoped this would pave the way for future political cooperation.